-NOTE: Failure to include all of the required proposal components, as described above, will result in a reduced score or disqualification.
-The SFWIB will not advise a Respondent of disqualification prior to the Public Review Forum.
+NOTE: Failure to include all of the required proposal components, as described above, may result in a reduced score.
+The SFWIB will not advise a respondent of disqualification prior to the Public Review Forum scheduled for Thursday, June 4, 2020 at 10:00 a.m.